Bechuanaland Protectorate

 An 1887 map showing the Crown colony of Bechuanaland (shaded pink) and the Bechuanaland Protectorate (pink border).
 This was prior to the extension northward to include Ngamiland in 1890.

 The Bechuanaland Protectorate (/ˌbɛtʃuˈɑːnəlænd/) was a protectorate established on 31 March 1885 in Southern Africa by the United Kingdom.
-It became the Republic of Botswana on 30 September 1966.
+It became independent as the Republic of Botswana on 30 September 1966, six years after the Bechuanaland Democratic Party was established, under the leadership of Seretse Khama.

 History

 Scottish missionary John Mackenzie (1835–1899), sponsored by the London Missionary Society (LMS), lived at Shoshong from 1862 to 1876.
 He warned that African peoples were threatened by Boers encroaching on their territory from the south.
 He campaigned for the establishment of what became the Bechuanaland Protectorate, to be ruled directly from Britain.
 Austral Africa: Losing It or Ruling It (1887) is Mackenzie's account of events leading to the establishment of the protectorate.
 Influenced by Mackenzie, in January 1885 the British government decided to send a military expedition to South Africa to assert British sovereignty over the contested territory.
 Lieutenant Colonel Sir Charles Warren (1840–1927) led a force of 4,000 Imperial troops north from Cape Town.
 After making treaties with several African chiefs, Colonel Warren announced the establishment of the protectorate in March 1885.
 In September that year the Tswana country south of the Molopo River was proclaimed the Crown colony of British Bechuanaland.
 Mackenzie accompanied Warren, and Austral Africa contains a detailed account of the expedition.

 Bechuanaland meant the "country of the Tswana" (from an archaic form of Batswana plus -land) and for administrative purposes was divided into two political entities.
 The northern part was administered as the Bechuanaland Protectorate and the southern part was administered as the crown colony of British Bechuanaland.
 British Bechuanaland was incorporated into the Cape Colony in 1895 and now forms part of South Africa.

 The northern part, the Bechuanaland Protectorate, had an area of 225000 sqmi, and a population of 120,776.
 It comprised an area occupied by the three main Tswana peoples: the Bamangwato, the Bakwena and the Bangwaketse, together with a number of minor tribes like the Bamalete and the Bakhatla.
 Also living in the Protectorate were the descendants of the original inhabitants of the area, such as Bushmen and Makalaka, who had been dispossessed by the Tswana peoples in the course of their migration south.